apache/accumulo-examples/docs/sample.md

 Shard Sampling Example
 ----------------------

+Note: Before continuing, you need to complete the Shard example, located [here][shard].

 The Shard example shows how to index and search files using Accumulo.
-That example indexes documents into a table named `shard`.
+That example indexes documents into a table named `examples.shard`.
 The indexing scheme used in that example places the document name in the column qualifier.
 A useful sample of this indexing scheme should contain all data for any document in the sample.
 To accomplish this, the following commands build a sample for the